 You can make changes to a published add-on at any time.
 Add-on changes are submitted and published independently of your app, so you generally don't need to update the entire app in order to make changes to an add-on such as updating its price or description.

-To submit updates, go to the add-on's page in your dashboard and click Update.
+To submit updates, go to the add-on's page in Partner Center and click Update.
 This will create a new submission for the add-on, using the info from your previous submission as a starting point.
 Make the changes you'd like, and then click Submit to the Store.

 If you'd like to remove an add-on you've previously offered, you can do this by creating a new submission and changing the Distribution and visibility option to Hidden in the Store with the Stop acquisition option.
-Be sure to update your app's code as needed to also remove references to the add-on (especially if your app supports Windows 8.1 earlier; this visibility setting won't apply to those customers).
+Be sure to update your app's code as needed to also remove references to the add-on (especially if your previously-published app supports Windows 8.1 earlier; this visibility setting won't apply to those customers).